About Iron County

 Jail & Inmate Records

-The Iron County Jail, located in Hurley, is the primary detention facility for individuals arrested in the county.
+Iron County Jail, located in Hurley, is the primary detention facility holds individuals arrested in Iron County or serving short-term sentences.
 The booking process involves photographing, fingerprinting, and recording personal information of the detainees.
-Inmate lookup services are available through the Iron County Sheriff's Office, allowing the public to find information on current inmates.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments and adhere to strict guidelines.

-- The bond and bail process in Wisconsin allows for the release of detainees pending trial, with specific procedures outlined by the county's judicial system.
+- The bond and bail process in Wisconsin allows for the release of detainees pending trial, with specific procedures outlined by Iron County's judicial system.

 Mugshots & Booking Photos